googleapis/enterprise-certificate-proxy/README.md

 ### Certificate Configuration

-ECP relies on the `certificate_config.json` file to read all the metadata information of locating the certificate.
-The contents of this JSON file looks like the following:
+ECP relies on the `certificate_config.json` file to read all the metadata information for locating the certificate.
+The contents of this JSON file look like the following:

 #### MacOS (Keychain)